Hibby/packetradio-guide/docs/beginners-guide.md

 ## Software Set Up

+I'm going to assume that you have a NinoTNC or other KISS hardware modem.
+If you want to use QtSoundModem, take a look at my [guide](modems/qtsm.md).

 ### Installation

 If you're using Debian, Ubuntu or a Raspberry Pi it will be easiest if you install [hibby's repo](repo.md).

-Once you have done that you can install the prerequisites:
+Once you have done that you can install the prerequisites - QTTermTCP.

-`sudo apt install qtsoundmodem qttermtcp`

-### Configure QtSoundModem

-We shall set up QtSoundModem to understand the type of signal we are trying to receive.

-If you have details of the mode as suggested above, QtSoundModem allows easy configuration of the key details.
+If you're a new user, I recommend using a graphical 'app store' - see how [here](linux.md/#graphical-app-store-frontend).

+If you're more linux aware? `apt install soundmodem` in your terminal of choice!

 ### Configure QtTermTCP